AakashSunil/Machine-Learning/README.md

 Machine Learning Assignment - 3b

-This assignment is to implement three classifiers code using scikit-sklearn.
+This assignment is to implement three classifiers in the scikit-sklearn package.

 1. SVM Classifier
 2. MLP Classifier